basilstotz/ltsp-pnp/README.md

 see https://wiki.ubuntuusers.de/LTSP/LTSP-PNP_mit_Fat_Clients for detailed (german!) instructions.

+## Extremly Easy LTSP

+This package allows unexperienced users to deploy an ltsp-server without any configuration.

 ## Vanilla LTSP.

 This guide shows how to install a vanilla Ubuntu LTSP-PNP server.
 Vanilla LTSP-PNP is suited for small orgnizations with a few (maybe max.
 20) Users with the about the same amount of clients.